Sanjana29-S/sql-data-warehouse-project/README.md

 - **Integration**: Combine both sources into a single, user_friendly data model designed for analytical queries.
 - **Scope**: Focus on the latest dataset only; historization of data is not required.
 - **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

+---

+### BI: Analytics & Reporting (Data Analytics)

+#### Objective
+Develop SQL-based analytics to deliver detailed insights into:
+- **Customer Behavior**
+- **Product Performance**
+- **Sales Trends**

+These insights empower stakeholdrs with key business metrics, enabling strategic decision-making.

+---

+## 🛡️License

+This project is licensed under the [MIT License](LICENSE).

+## ⭐About Me

+Hi there!
+I'm **Sanjana Singh**.
+I specialize in :
+- Turning large datasets into clear, visual stories.
+- Building dashboards and reports that drive action.
+- Using data to optimize business operations and user experience.